Improx/ModifiedValues/README.md

 If you still want to delete the base value getter function in the inspector, you can click on the getter button.
 A saved value will be used (defaulting to the wrapped type's default value), and can be edited in the inspector again.

-⚠️ `ModifiedEnum<YourEnum>` does not have a custom property drawer and and will have limited visibility in the inspector (only the base value is shown and can be changed in the inspector).
+⚠️ If not using one of the readily available classes such as  `ModifiedFloar`, but instead using `ModifiedValue<YourType>`, it will have limited functionality in the inspector, because a generic class cannot have a custom property drawer.
+In these cases only the saved base value will be visible and settable in the inspector.
+For most use cases this should be ok.
+Basically, you will only be missing seeing the changing current value at runtime in the inspector.
 That's because Unity property drawers do not support generic types.
-However, for a specific YourEnum type, you can create your own property drawer by copying any other property drawer class and replacing the type with `ModifiedEnum<YourEnum>`, so that then you can also see the current value int he inspector in addition to the base value.
-The same applies for any other class derived from `ModifiedValue` - you can easily create your own drawers by copying from the existing ones.
+However, for a specific YourType, you can easily create your own property drawer by copying any other property drawer class and replacing the type with `ModifiedValue<YourType>`, so that then you can also see the current value in the inspector in addition to the base value..

 ## ![][HeaderDecorator] Other Notes ![][HeaderDecorator]